 When we thought about it further, we came to the conclusion that it’s actually the wrong question.
 You have no idea when you are going to die, what your future circumstances might be, how much wealth you may have, and what sort of person your child may grow into.
 We would therefore suggest that a much better question is to ask, “How can I prepare my child to make good decisions around money, to use it creatively and for the good of him or herself and society, and to avoid the bear traps and leeches that populate the financial world?”

 There is plenty of evidence for the damaging effects that too much money too soon in life can wreak on young lives.
 Vorayud Yoovidhaya, the grandson of the founder of Red Bull was accused of the hit-and-run death of a police officer whilst driving his million-dollar Ferrari, and reportedly used his wealth to buy off the officer’s family and avoid prosecution.
-Brandon Davis, 32 year old oil heir and friend of Paris Hilton, is a regular in the tabloids for drug infringements and alleged nightclub brawls.
+Brandon Davis, 32-year-old oil heir and friend of Paris Hilton, is a regular in the tabloids for drug infringements and alleged nightclub brawls.
 Prince Pierre Casiraghi, son of Princess Caroline of Monaco, was accused of being “completely obnoxious”, insulting models and swigging from a $500 bottle of vodka after a brawl at a New York nightclub that left him in hospital.
 There are plenty of other examples.

 For parents trying to deal with these excesses, views also vary.
-Gene Simmons, bass guitarist with American group KISS and reportedly worth $300 million, reportedly told CNBC “…in terms of an inheritance and stuff, (my kids are) gonna be taken care of, but they will never be rich off my money.
-Because every year they should be forced to get up out of bed, and go out and work and make their own way.”
+Gene Simmons, the bass guitarist with American group KISS and reportedly worth $300 million, told CNBC “…in terms of an inheritance and stuff, (my kids are) gonna be taken care of, but they will never be rich off my money.
+Because every year they should be forced to get up out of bed and go out and work and make their own way.”

 Microsoft founder Bill Gates feels similarly.
 He said “I didn’t think it was a good idea to give the money to my kids.
 That wouldn’t be good either for my kids or society.”
 Instead, he and his wife Melinda created the Bill and Melinda Gates Foundation in 1994, which today has assets of over $37 billion.

 Movie star Jackie Chan does not plan to leave his millions to his son, Jaycee.
 He told a reporter “If he is capable, he can make his own money.
 If he is not, then he will just be wasting my money.”
-Contrast that approach with young Suri Cruise, daughter of Tom Cruise and Katie Holmes, who at the age of six reportedly had a three million-dollar wardrobe, and whose mother was apparently planning to surprise her daughter with an eight foot, $24,000 Grand Victorian Playhouse for Christmas, complete with running water, electricity, and extensive landscaping.
+Contrast that approach with young Suri Cruise, daughter of Tom Cruise and Katie Holmes, who at the age of six reportedly had a three-million-dollar wardrobe, and whose mother was apparently planning to surprise her daughter with an eight-foot, $24,000 Grand Victorian Playhouse for Christmas, complete with running water, electricity, and extensive landscaping.